Napoleon at Saint Helena

 Napoleon at Saint Helena (Napoleon auf Sankt Helena) is a 1929 German silent historical film directed by Lupu Pick and starring Werner Krauss, Hanna Ralph, and Albert Bassermann.
-The film depicts the final years of Napoleon between 1815 and 1821 during his period of exile on the British Atlantic island of Saint Helena following his defeat at Waterloo.

 It was shot at the EFA Studios in Berlin with location shooting in Marseille and St. Helena.
 The film's sets were designed by the art directors Erich Zander and Karl Weber.

+Plot

+The film depicts the final years of Napoleon between 1815 and 1821 during his period of exile on the British Atlantic island of Saint Helena following his defeat at Waterloo.